-The optimal number of sets of resistance exercise required to produce maximum increase in strength remains a very controversial topic.
+The optimal number of sets of resistance exercise required to produce maximum increase in muscular strength remains a very controversial topic.
 In order for any strength training program to be considered effective, obviously that program would have to produce an increase in strength.

 If two different systems both produced an equal increase in strength, then other criteria must be utilized to determine which is truly the most effective.
 These additional criteria would be the amount of time invested to achieve the desired result, as well as the amount of effort expended.

 Thus, the most effective system of strength training (or anything else) would be the one which produced the greatest possible results with the lease possible amount of effort in the shortest possible time.

 The purpose of this article is to compare single set training to multiple set training to determine which training protocol comes closest to being the previously mentioned most effective system.

 Multiple set training is defined as performing more than one set of a certain resistance exercise, typically 2 to 5 sets.
 Usually a 1 to 2 minute rest period is taken between sets.
 Traditionally, multiple set systems have been considered a requirement to stimulate maximum strength gains.

 While multiple set training has produced unquestionably good results in a multitude of trainees over the years, this system contains one inherent flaw: it attempts to defy the principles of logic, reason, and human physiology by disregarding the incontrovertible relationship between intensity and duration.

 Intensity is defined as the percentage of possible momentary effort being exerted.
 Duration is the amount of time over which such efforts are conducted.
 To paraphrase, intensity is how hard it is, while duration is how long it takes.